by Texas Homesteader ~

 Stevia is sweetest when harvested when it’s cool outside.
 So I harvest early in the morning after the dew has dried.

-Then I wash the harvested Stevia and remove the leaves.
+Then I rinse the harvested Stevia and remove the leaves.

 They are typically dry for me in about 24-48 hours.
 But I always allow them to dry a day or so longer before storing ‘just to be sure’.

-When they’re completely dry I store the leaves in a jar with a tight-fitting lid in my pantry.
-But I powder some of them first in a coffee grinder for even more compact storage.
+When my stevia leaves are completely dry I store them in a jar with a tight-fitting lid in my pantry.
+Some of the leaves are ground into a powder using a coffee grinder for even more compact storage.

 By having powdered stevia on hand I can use my measuring spoon to add a touch of extra sweetness to my recipes.